Jackscalibur/CompareStocks/README.md

-# Ctrl_Intelligence_Hackathon_Game
+# Ctrl_Intelligence_Hackathon
-This is our repository for our UTD Hackathon Tower Defense Game.
+This is our repository for our UTD Hackathon Project.